 Perhaps the most intimidating aspect of leadership is knowing that in addition to playing an important role in a team’s success, leaders are held responsible for their team’s failures.
 In order to obtain great results from their teams, leaders must be able to consistently motivate their team members.

-5 Tips For Better Leadership Skills
+Tips For Good Leadership Skills